Hasbro Entertainment: Development

 During its 2023 Q2 Earnings Conference Call in August 2023, Hasbro announced a new banner titled Hasbro Entertainment.
 The studio is being overseen by former Entertainment One executives Olivier Dumont as president, Zev Foreman as head of film, and Gabriel Marano as head of television.
 Dumont was quoted as saying, "We are thrilled to embark on this new chapter, building upon our rich heritage of storytelling to continue delighting audiences across generations.
 Gabe, Zev, and I look forward to working with the industry's best creative talent, studios, and distribution platforms to push the envelope with innovative storytelling that will let fans engage with their favorite brands like never before, while also building exciting new worlds and the next wave of Hasbro franchises for a growing audience."

 Additionally, Tim Kilpin, President of Toy Licensing and Entertainment for Hasbro, was quoted as saying, "Entertainment is core to Hasbro's strategy and its mission to entertain and connect generations of fans through the wonder of storytelling and exhilaration of play.
 Audiences can count on Hasbro to keep creating compelling and fun entertainment that brings to life our wide array of iconic brands, including Peppa Pig, PJ Masks, My Little Pony, and Transformers, reaching audiences through varied platforms in ways that resonate in today's fast-paced world."

 On October 3, 2024, in the same day of the premieres of its revival versions of the Scrabble and Trivial Pursuit game shows on The CW, Hasbro Entertainment launched an unscripted division, which is headed by Zach Edwin, who reports to head of television Gabriel Marano.

-On November 22, 2024, following the underperformance of Transformers One, Hasbro announced that they would be taking a break from co-financing films based on its properties, in order to focus on video games and digital entertainment, leaving external studios to exclusively fund such projects until further notice.
+On November 22, 2024, following the underperformance of Transformers One, Hasbro announced that they would be no longer be co-financing films based on its properties, in order to focus on video games and digital entertainment, leaving external studios to exclusively fund such projects.
+However, Hasbro Entertainment would continue to co-produce the film adaptations of their brands.